Neivanny1/40DaysOfKubernetes-/Day27/Article.md

 ## Sharing the Journey

 As part of this challenge, I’ll be sharing key insights on social media!
-Check out my post on LinkedIn or Twitter, where I tag [@Eric mwakazi](https://www.linkedin.com/in/eric-mwakazi), [@PiyushSachdeva](https://www.linkedin.com/in/piyush-sachdeva) and [@CloudOps Community](https://www.linkedin.com/company/thecloudopscomm) to join the discussion.
+Check out my post where I tag [@Eric mwakazi](https://www.linkedin.com/in/eric-mwakazi), [@PiyushSachdeva](https://www.linkedin.com/in/piyush-sachdeva) and [@CloudOps Community](https://www.linkedin.com/company/thecloudopscomm) to join the discussion.

 #40daysofkubernetes #Kubernetes